erikedin/Behavior.jl/docs/TUTORIAL.md

-# ExecutableSpecifications Tutorial
+# Behavior Tutorial
-This is a tutorial style introduction to how ExecutableSpecifications.jl works.
+This is a tutorial style introduction to how Behavior.jl works.
 It is not intended as a complete introduction to Behavior Driven Development, but rather as an introduction to how to start with this package.